 Our executive compensation determinations are driven by a comprehensive evaluation and performance review process that measures each executive officer's performance against his goals for that year.
-The process includes both a mid-year and a full-year and significant factor in the Committee's determinations with respect to incentive compensation.
+The process includes both a mid-year and a full-year evaluation.
+These evaluations and performance reviews are an essential part of the process by which the Committee determines overall executive compensation and are a significant factor in the Committee's determinations with respect to incentive compensation.

-- For executive officers other than the CEO, this review process is conducted by our CEO, in consultation with the Committee. - Input for each executive is compiled from internal sources familiar with the executive officer's performance and achievements, as well as from external sources (such as tenants and other business - Following the mid-year review process, the CEO reports to the Committee on the progress achieved relative to each executive officer's goals and objectives. - As part of the year-end evaluation process, the CEO prepares evaluations for each executive officer, which are then presented to the Committee for discussion. - Based on these evaluations, the CEO, after the end of the fiscal year, recommends compensation packages for each executive officer.
+- For executive officers other than the CEO, this review process is conducted by our CEO, in consultation with the Committee. - Input for each executive is compiled from internal sources familiar with the executive officer's performance and achievements, as well as from external sources (such as tenants and other business associates). - Following the mid-year review process, the CEO reports to the Committee on the progress achieved relative to each executive officer's goals and objectives. - As part of the year-end evaluation process, the CEO prepares evaluations for each executive officer, which are then presented to the Committee for discussion. - Based on these evaluations, the CEO, after the end of the fiscal year, recommends compensation packages for each executive officer.